SWP Documentation & Guides

 Example: Clinical Protocol Document

-@phase: 4.2 - Core - Implementation @weight: 8 @priority: Critical @category: Operational @sector: Healthcare @regulatory_standards: HIPAA, GDPR @compliance_posture: PHI Protection @data_sensitivity: Patient Data, Clinical Records @audit_trail: Required @data_minimization: Required @operational_principles: Need-to-Know Access, Encryption at Rest ## Diabetes Management Protocol v2.1 ### Patient Eligibility Criteria Type 2 diabetes diagnosis confirmed via HbA1c > 6.5%...
+@phase: 4.2 - Core - Implementation @weight: 8 @priority: Critical @category: Operational @sector: Healthcare @regulatory_scope: single-domain (Healthcare) @regulatory_standards: HIPAA, GDPR @compliance_posture: PHI Protection @data_sensitivity: Patient Data, Clinical Records @audit_trail: Required @data_minimization: Required @operational_principles: Need-to-Know Access, Encryption at Rest ## Diabetes Management Protocol v2.1 ### Patient Eligibility Criteria Type 2 diabetes diagnosis confirmed via HbA1c > 6.5%...

-Compliance Note: These tags signal to AI systems that the document contains sensitive healthcare data.
+Metadata Note: These tags signal to AI systems that the document contains sensitive healthcare data.
 LLMs should apply appropriate caution and not store or transmit PHI inappropriately.

 Robotics & Autonomous Systems PRO